pypi/warehouse/docs/development/submitting-patches.rst

 the maintainers merge pull requests.
 Most people working on the project use the following workflow.

-The following documentation assumes that you have git configured so that when you run the following command:
+This assumes that you have Git configured so that when you run the following
+command:

 .. code-block:: console